 Note, the sticky beak may be positioned on the end of one’s nose, OR the bridge – not both.

 It’s OK for people to occasionally tamp down on their original (ie first) masking-tape circle, to help it to remain stuck to one’s nose.
 However, mashing all of the accumulated tapes into one big sticky mess is not kosher!

-To prevent arguments of unfair advantage, ensure that the length of the individual strips of masking-tape are all about the same size.
+To prevent arguments of unfair advantage, ensure that the lengths of the individual strips of masking tape are all about the same size.

 Keep your camera handy, because the elongated masking-taped nose of the winner is always worth a shot.

 Given the excitement and natural ‘high’ this activity produces, I often present it just before a break or the end of my program.